Human. :II: Nature. World Tour: Background

 At the Oslo performance during their performance of "The Greatest Show on Earth", the band paid tribute to the late Alexi Laiho, a deceased member of the former Children of Bodom by displaying a picture of him on the video screen.
 The Pinkpop festival on June 17, 2022 had the band's set shortened, as Jansen had performed solo on the same day.
 During the Amsterdam show on November 27, 2022, Henk Poort joined on stage with Jansen to perform "The Phantom of the Opera", with the show being filmed for a future live release.
 Yannis Papadopoulos from Beast in Black later joined the band on stage at the Prague concert on December 21, 2022 to perform "Sahara".

-Following Marko Hietala's departure from the band in January 2021, the band had announced in a statement that there will be a temporary live member to fill in for bass.
-It was announced on May 28, 2021 before the first virtual performance that Jukka Koskinen would be the session bass player exclusively for the tour.
+Following Marko Hietala's departure from the band in January 2021, the band had announced in a statement that a temporary live member would fill in for bass.
+Before the first virtual performance that Jukka Koskinen was announced as the session bass player exclusively for the tour on May 28, 2021.
 However, the band later announced on August 21, 2022 that Jukka Koskinen would be the new permanent bass player in the band.

 Shortly after the Latin American leg of the tour in October 2022, vocalist Floor Jansen underwent a successful breast cancer surgery.
 The band resumed its third European leg in November and December.
 It was then announced that Jansen's radiation therapy was moved from February to January 2023, resulting in the postponement of the band's Asian tour.